 Enterprise Resource Planning (ERP) systems have been hailed as the next big thing among businesses.
 Once you know about it, it is easy to understand why.
 In ERP, a system of integrated applications is used to manage most of the back-end tasks.
 It automates many processes while unifying the data in a single storage point.

 There are multiple benefits one can achieve from ERP systems.
-Not only does an ERP make various business processes and decision-making more efficient and informed, it also saves a lot of resources.
+Not only does an ERP make various business processes and decision-making more efficient and informed, but it also saves a lot of resources.

-As a business owner, saving money while not compromising on the quality is one of the primary concerns you have.
+As a business owner, saving money while not compromising on quality is one of the primary concerns you have.
 Can ERP help with that?
 Yes, it can.

 Here are some ways in which you can leverage your ERP software to cut down operational costs: